editorandcriticism/editorandcriticism.github.io/reading.md

 Dubus II, Andre: Selected Stories.
 (For a list of books in the Vintage Contemporaries series, see [https://vintagecontemporariesbib.com/bibliography/](https://vintagecontemporariesbib.com/bibliography/).)

+Bret Easton Ellis.
+Less Than Zero.

+F. Scott Fitzgerald.
+The Great Gatsby; This Side of Paradise.

+Flaubert.
+Madame Bovary.

+E. M. Forster.
+A Room with a View. ...

+William Golding.
+Lord of the Flies.

 Goethe.
 Faust; The Sorrows of Young Werther.

 Gogol.
 Dead Souls.

+Graham Greene.
+Orient Express; Brighton Rock; The Quiet American.

+Nathaniel Hawthorne.
+The Scarlet Letter.

 Ernest Hemingway.
-All. ...

-Ellis, Bret Easton.
-Less Than Zero.

-F. Scott Fitzgerald. ...

-Flaubert.
-Madame Bovary.

-E. M. Forster.
-A Room with a View. ...
+All: The Sun Also Rises;

 Pico Iyer. ...